brianbattaile/Computer-Vision-AI-for-Dummies-Ecologists-Biologists-/README.md

 # AI Computer Vision For Dummies (Biologists/Ecologists)
 This guide was prepared and tested on a windows 10 and windows 11 computer.
 Using the CMD line code will most certainly fail on a Mac (but should be pretty close) though the python code should be the same.
-Also, for most of this guide, the folder paths will start with the AI_Project folder from this github repository that you will soon download, and everything before that will be replaced by C:\Your\Folder\Path\To\ or C:\...\AI_Project
+Also, for most of this guide, the folder paths will start with the AI_Project folder from this github repository that you will soon download, and everything before that will be replaced by C:User\...Your\Folder\Path...\ so your path to the AI_Project folder should look like C:User\...Your\Folder\Path...\AI_Project

 ## Order of Operations
-1. [Preparing Your Computer](##preparing-your-computer).
+1. [Preparing Your Computer](##-preparing-your-computer).
 Adds python 3.11 and all needed packages to your computer to do the deep neural network computer vision work.
-2. [Annotating Images](##annotating-images).
+2. [Annotating Images](##-annotating-images).
 (This assumes you have images you want to work on)
-3. [Tile Images](##tile-images).
+3. [Tile Images](##-tile-images).
 YoloV8 defaults to images 640 x 640 pixels but any size can be used.
 My images are much larger AND the fish I want to detect are relatively small.
 So I must break up my images into smaller sizes close to 640 x 640 to train my model.
 4. [Train YoloV8](##train-yolov8).
 This is training the YoloV8 model to work on images and objects of interest (ooi's) that you care about.
 5. [Run Model](##run-model).
 Using SAHI and YoloV8.txt to create geojson files that mark your objects of interest from a georeferenced image.
 SAHI cuts up your images into ~640 x 640 pixels, then applies your customized YoloV8 model to find your objects of interest.
 6. [QGIS](##qgis).
 Import your images and corresponding geojson files for manual editing into QGIS to remove false positives and add false negatives.